 2. Sift flour with spices.
 Add all at once to creamed mixture, blending well.

 3. Wrap dough and chill at least 2 hours.

 4. On lightly floured surface, roll out dough to 1/4" thickness.

-5. Cut with doughnut cutter or cut into strips 1"x8" and shape into rings.
+5. Cut with doughnut cutter or cut into narrow strips and shape into rings.